February 9, 2016

 Step 6: Slowly & firmly direct the pressure towards the center of the head.
 These points will relax the brain, nervous system and relieve headaches & stiffness in the neck, which can provide sinus pressure relief.
 This area is known as the Occipital Sinuses.

 Finish up feeling relaxed, hopefully with some sinus pressure relief!
+Awesome job, Kelsie, and thank you for your great tutorial!

 Be sure to talk to your doctor, however, if sinus pain and pressure become severe or do not subside on their own.
 You may have a sinus infection that requires the care of a physician.
 While our techniques have a high rate of helping our customers (and us!) with sinus relief, they are not meant to be a substitute for professional medical advice, diagnosis, or treatment.
 While similar symptoms can occur normally with allergies or dry air, and over-the-counter nasal decongestants may provide limited relief, always talk to your doctor if you feel uneasy about any treatment or symptoms.